Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 Dangers of muriatic acid

-Muriatic acid is a cheap and diluted form of hydrochloric acid (Wikipedia link).
+Muriatic acid is a cheap and diluted form of hydrochloric acid (Wikipedia).
 It can remove thick galvanized coatings in a couple of minutes, or even less.

 However, muriatic acid has many safety issues: